Four steps to get your Xgode account ready for building your own native apps

 - Developer Resources: Access to Certificates, Identifiers & Profiles. (have to be manually checked for the App Manager role)

 - Press invite button

 NOTE: You can simply remove firstname.lastname@example.org from your team at any time if you decide to block our access to your Apple developer account.

-Unfortunately, if you have enrolled in the App Store Developer Program as an individual, you cannot invite more members to your team.
+Unfortunately, if you have enrolled in the App Store Developer Program as an individual, you cannot give other team members access to Certificates, Identifiers & Profiles.
 If this is your case, we will contact you to authorize our access to your account.

 3. Provide us with a password-protected Distribution certificate (optional)